St. Louis Commercial Roofing

 What commercial roofing systems do you install in St. Louis?

 We install TPO (thermoplastic polyolefin), EPDM (rubber), modified bitumen (mod-bit), and standing seam metal systems.
-We also handle roof recover projects where code and structure allow.
+We also apply restoration coatings and handle roof recover projects where code and structure allow.
 For each building, we recommend the system that best fits the budget, building type, and expected service life.

 How long does commercial roofing installation take?